hklinke/ClevelandArt_fun_facts/README.md

 # ClevelandArt_fun_facts
-This is the R code that produces tweets with fun facts taken from the Cleveland Museum of Art's open data.
+This is the R code that produces 365 daily tweets with fun facts taken from the Cleveland Museum of Art's open data.

 ## Data
 Information about open access can be found here: